KEEBGroup/KEEBGroup.github.io/content/english/pricing.md

 ---
 title: "Our Pricing"
-description: "this is meta description"
+description: "Our pricing is currently in the works, as we develop our devices and strive to minimize unneeded costs.
+Stay tuned!"
 bg_image: "images/feature-bg.jpg"
 layout: "pricing"
 draft: false

 ################################ pricing ################################
 pricing:
-  enable : true
+  enable : false
   pricing_table:
   # pricing table loop
   - name : "Basic"